 Role of the State Attorney General

 In 2000, James E. Tierney developed a seminar course at Columbia Law School on the Role of the State Attorney General.
-Professor Tierney continues to teach variations of this seminar and will be teaching it again this spring at Harvard Law School with former Maine Solicitor General, Peter Brann.
+Professor Tierney continues to teach variations of this seminar and is currently offering it at Harvard Law School with former Maine Solicitor General, Peter Brann.

-The syllabus below is for Professor Tierney's spring 2017 course at Harvard Law School, available both as a PDF download and online.
+The syllabus below is for Professor Tierney's Fall 2017 course at Harvard Law School, available now as PDF download.
+The web version will be available here soon.

 The Role of the State Attorney General